dolimpio/meloturtle_framework/README.md

    - Open your web browser and go to `http://localhost:3000`.

 7. **Sign in with Spotify:**
    - Users need to authenticate with their Spotify account to use the recommendation features.
+Use the ‘Singin’ button on the navbar and then the ‘Login with Spotify’ button to Login.

 8. **Describe your Playlist:**
-   - Input your desired moods and emotions in the text box to generate a customized playlist.
+   - After logging, click on the ‘Generator’ option in the navbar.
+Once in the generation page, input your desired moods and emotions in the text box to generate a playlist with the parameters you want.

 9. **Manage Playlists:**
-   - View, edit, and manage your generated playlists within the user interface.
+   - You can save your playlist with the ‘Save’ button at the preview of a playlist after a generation request was sent.
+View, edit, and manage your generated playlists within the user interface at the ‘Library’ section in the navbar.

 ## 🤝 Contributing or using the project
 Please feel free to use any code from this repository.